PrincetonUniversity/install_lammps/01_installing/README.md

 The next set of directions vary by cluster.
 Follow the directions below for the cluster of interest.

+## Stellar

+See the stellar_intel directory at the top of this page.

 ## TigerGPU

 This cluster is composed of 80 nodes with 28 CPU-cores per node and 4 NVIDIA P100 GPUs per node.
 TigerGPU should only be used for multi-node jobs that take advantage of GPUs.